 There is no magic pill to creating a happier life, you have to take action and make it part of your routine.

-Don’t get me wrong, I still have days when I hear myself say “I just want to be happy!” but they are few and far between.
+Don’t get me wrong, I still have days when I hear myself say “I just want to be happy!” but they are few and far between now.
+When these happen, I know it’s because I’m not prioritising my self care.

 If you’re really struggling with life then I would highly recommend seeking help from a professional.
 Maybe go to your GP and ask to be referred for counselling or contact a charity like Mind.